asfadmin/grfn-s1tbx-rtc/doc/LinuxUserGuide.md

 1. Log out and log back in for the group change to take effect
 1. start docker<br>
 `sudo service docker start`
-1. Log out and log back in for the group change to take effect
 1. To verify everything is working run the docker command <br>
   `docker run hello-world`<br>
  Confirm you see the following in your output<br>